History of New York City (1898–1945): Garment industry

 The garment industry involved the manufacture of ready-to-wear clothing for men and women, as well as the wholesaling of these products to stores around the country.
 New York City dominated the national industry, with Chicago and Los Angeles trailing far behind.
 It originated in the nineteenth-century "rag trade" of Jewish tailors, cutters, pressers, peddlers, and shopkeepers.
 By 1900 it was a largely Jewish owned and operated industry, and most workers were Jewish, although other new immigrants were being hired.
 The Yiddish-speaking East European Jews were strong supporters of labor unions, which they related to their socialist influences back in Europe.

 The International Ladies Garment Workers Union (ILGWU) formed in 1900 and was a major player in the American Federation of Labor.
 It grew rapidly in its first two decades and took credit for abolishing sewing work in the tenements, establishing a six-day, 54-hour week, writing union contracts that gave preference to ILGWU members applying for a job, and setting up arbitration machinery.
 The union was much larger and stronger than the hundreds of small shops with which it dealt.
-However, in the 1920s the ILGWU was ripped apart by battles between the established leadership, the Communists.
-By 1928 the establishment won out; the Communists only controlled the Furriers union, which they ruled by paramilitary violence.
+However, in the 1920s the ILGWU was torn by battles between the established leadership and communists within the party.
+By 1928 the establishment won out; Communist members of the AFL only remained in positions of power within the Furriers union.
 ILGWU membership had dropped to 40,000 (the great majority of whom were women).
 The early years of the Great Depression further undermined the union.
 Under the leadership of David Dubinsky, the ILGWU became a major supporter of Roosevelt's New Deal, and it grew rapidly in membership in the late 1930s and during World War II.

 The Amalgamated Clothing Workers of America was a more radical breakaway group that formed in 1914.
 It focused on ready-made clothing for men, and provided banks, recreation, medical care, and even restaurants and housing for the membership.
-It expelled its Communists in the 1920s.
+It expelled its communist members in the 1920s.
 Under the leadership of Sidney Hillman, it played a central role in forming the militant Congress of Industrial Organizations in the mid-1930s, and giving Hillman a powerful voice in the New Deal Coalition.
 After 1970, both unions lost membership and merged in 1995.

-With the Democratic Party in the city largely controlled by the conservative Irish, Dubinsky and Hillman and their unions formed a new political party in 1936, the American Labor Party.
+With the Democratic Party in the city largely controlled by the conservative Irish.
+Dubinsky and Hillman and their unions formed a new political party in 1936, the American Labor Party.
 It ran a ticket only in New York State, where it enthusiastically endorsed Roosevelt's three re-elections.
-When the Communists infiltrated the Party in 1944, the ILGWU broke away and formed the Liberal Party of New York.
+In 1944 a split formed between communist members and the establishment leadership within the party, principally David Dubinsky.
+David Dubinsky and his allies broke away creating the Liberal Party of New York.
 The Liberal party was led for many years by Alex Rose, the leader of the hatter's union, a small garment industry union.